Steve Bourgeois

-Steven James Bourgeois (born August 4, 1972), is a former professional baseball pitcher.
+Steven James Bourgeois (born August 4, 1972), is an American former professional baseball pitcher.
 He played in 1996 with the San Francisco Giants of Major League Baseball (MLB).
-He batted and threw right-handed.
+Bourgeois batted and threw right-handed.
 Bourgeois had a 1–3 record, with a 6.30 ERA, in 15 games, in his one-year career.
 He was drafted by the Giants in the 21st round of the 1993 draft.

 Due to his participation as a replacement player during the 1994 Major League Baseball strike, he was not eligible to join the MLB Players Union.